 If the air flowing from your vents seems a bit off, it may indicate a serious problem with the central air conditioner unit.
 For example, you might notice that the air blowing out suddenly feels warm.
 A central air conditioner that blows warm air means that something has broken within the system.
 It could be a broken compressor or a host of other potential causes.

 Or you might notice that the airflow suddenly decreases.
-Some of the most common reasons for this problem include issues with the ducts or the unit’s compressor.
+Some of the most common reasons for this problem include:

 What’s more, you might notice a strange smell coming from your air conditioner vents.
 Unfortunately, this odor can indicate a serious issue, like mold, that could affect the health of you and your family.
 Sears Home Services recommends immediately seeking help for strange-smelling air-conditioned air.